odinuv/web/_includes/common/login.md

 You can also use a salt with the md5 or sha1 but you have to handle it by yourself (you will need another column in your database table to store it).

+It is impossible to show/send user his original forgotten password due to hashing (but the security benefits of hashing are more significant).
+If you need to have the ability of self managed passwords restoring in your application, you should send a new password to email specified during registration process.
+You can use [PHP's `mail()` function](https://www.php.net/manual/en/function.mail.php).
+Even better way is to send unique password reset request link to his email, so the password is in fact restored only when the user clicks this link from his email account.

+{: .note}
+This makes the email address of a user also a very sensitive information.
+Change of an email address should only be possible after confirmation of ownership of current email address -- send unique token to his current email address to authorize changes.

 ### Task -- try to calculate hash with random salt and verify it
 To store a password during registration process: